JetBrains/teamcity-documentation/topics/upgrade-notes.md

 #### .NET tools updates

-JetBrains ReSharper command line tools (.NET inspection and duplicates) have been updated to match ReSharper 10.0.2 releaseTeamCity Visual Studio Addin Web installer updated to ReSharper 10.0.2 releaseBundled JetBrains dotCover updated to version 10.0.2
+JetBrains ReSharper command line tools (.NET inspection and duplicates) have been updated to match ReSharper 10.0.2 releaseTeamCity Visual Studio Add-in Web installer updated to ReSharper 10.0.2 releaseBundled JetBrains dotCover updated to version 10.0.2

 ## Changes from 9.1.3 to 9.1.4